An Adaptive Parallel Arc-Length Method: Acknowledgments

 \subsection{Concept}

-Learning from parallel-in-time methods like Parareal or MGRIT, parallelization with in the APALM is achieved from a subdivision of the \emph{curve length domain}.
+Learning from parallel-in-time methods like Parareal or MGRIT, parallelization in the APALM is achieved from a subdivision of the \emph{curve length domain}.
 Contrary to MGRIT and Parareal, where the temporal domain $t\in[T_0,T_1]$ is fixed, the APALM will work with a changing \emph{curve length domain} $s\in[S_0,S_1]$ depending on the length of the traversed path, with an underlying fixed parametric domain with parametric coordinate $\xi\in[0,1]$.
-The APALM is initialized with an initial coarse grid approximation, in which the parametric and the curve length domains are subdivided into sub-domains $\xi\in[\xi_i,\xi_{i+1}]$ and $s\in[s_i,s_{i+1}]$, respectively, as illustrated in \cref{fig:APALM_concept}.\\
+The APALM is initialised with an initial coarse grid approximation, in which the parametric and the curve length domains are subdivided into sub-domains $\xi\in[\xi_i,\xi_{i+1}]$ and $s\in[s_i,s_{i+1}]$, respectively, as illustrated in \cref{fig:APALM_APALM_concept}.\\

-In the initialization phase of the APALM the first subdivision into sub-intervals is made (see \cref{fig:APALM_initialization}).
-Here, the sizes of the sub-intervals $s\in[s_i^\ell,s^\ell_{i+1}]$ are determined based on the distance measure that is used by the corresponding ALM, see \cref{eq:distance}.
+In the initialization phase of the APALM, the first subdivision into sub-intervals is made (see \cref{fig:APALM_APALM_initialization}).
+Here, the sizes of the sub-intervals $s\in[s_i^\ell,s^\ell_{i+1}]$ are determined based on the distance measure that is used by the corresponding ALM; see \cref{eq:APALM_distance}.
 Note that the superscript $\ell$ denotes the $\ell^{\text{th}}$ level.
-Based on the initial curve-length domain $s\in[0,S]$, where $S$ is the total length of the initial curve, and the corresponding sub-intervals, the curve-length domain can be mapped accordingly onto a parametric domain, see \cref{sec:implementation} for more details.\\
+Based on the initial curve-length domain $s\in[0,S]$, where $S$ is the total length of the initial curve, and the corresponding sub-intervals, the curve-length domain can be mapped accordingly onto a parametric domain; see \cref{sec:APALM_implementation} for more details.\\

-Having an initialized computational domain, the number of sub-intervals determines the degree of parallelization.
-On any sub-interval $[s^\ell_i,s^\ell_{i+1}]$ data at the start-point and end-point is known, which can be used to initiate an arc-length method to re-compute the sub-interval with $N$ increments, i.e. with an arc-length of $\Delta L^{\ell+1}_i = \Delta L^\ell_i/N$ (see \cref{fig:APALM_computation}).\\
+With an initialised computational domain, the number of sub-intervals determines the degree of parallelization.
+On any sub-interval, $[s^\ell_i,s^\ell_{i+1}]$ data at the start-point and end-point is known, which can be used to initiate an arc-length method to re-compute the sub-interval with $N$ increments, i.e., with an arc-length of $\Delta L^{\ell+1}_i = \Delta L^\ell_i/N$ (see \cref{fig:APALM_APALM_computation}).\\